GoogleChrome/developer.chrome.com/site/en/blog/high-definition-css-color-guide/index.md

 In the following example, `50%` lightness in HSL is compared to `50%` in LCH, across a series of hues.
 The gray next to each color swatch is the perceived lightness as defined in LCH.
-Notice how HSL is wildly sporadic while LCH remains constant.
+Notice how HSL is wildly inconsistent while LCH remains constant.
 This makes HSL a poor color space for doing contrast calculations or building dynamic color systems.